HugoNip/MonoDenseReconstruction1.1v/README.md

 ## Introduction
 This project shows how to compute a corresponding point in other images base on the point in reference image.
+We have known the accurate pose of camera (T).

 ## Requirements